It from Qubit: Principal Investigators

 Preskill’s background is in particle physics and quantum field theory, but in the 1990s he got excited about the possibility of solving otherwise intractable problems by exploiting quantum physics.
 He has proposed potential applications of quantum computers to quantum simulation and other hard problems, and has developed methods for protecting quantum systems from decoherence using cleverly designed software and hardware.
 He is especially intrigued by the ways our deepening understanding of quantum information and quantum computing can be applied to other fundamental issues of physics, such as the classification of topological phases of matter, nonequilibrium quantum dynamics, the quantum properties of black holes, and the quantum structure of spacetime.

-Swingle helped pioneer the idea that space-time can emerge from quantum entanglement and introduced the use of tensor networks in the study of quantum gravity.
-He has also made significant contributions to the study of entanglement in quantum matter.
-Currently, he is interested in experimental probes of the dynamics of quantum information and in the prospect of tabletop quantum simulation of black holes.
+Swingle works at the interface of the fields of quantum matter, quantum information and quantum gravity.
+He helped pioneer the idea that space-time can emerge from quantum entanglement and introduced the use of tensor networks in the study of quantum gravity.
+At present, he is interested in using tensor networks to understand black hole dynamics, specifically the way they scramble information and hide complexity.
+He is also working on experimental probes of information scrambling and quantum simulation of black holes in tabletop experiments.

 Tadashi Takayanagi is a professor at Yukawa Institute for Theoretical Physics, Kyoto University.
 After he completed his Ph.D. in Tokyo University in 2002, he worked for four years as a postdoc at Harvard and KITP.
 He was an assistant professor at Kyoto University and an associate professor in Kavli IPMU, Tokyo University, before he moved to his current position in 2012.
 He has been awarded the Yukawa-Kimura Prize in 2011, the Nishinomiya-Yukawa Memorial Prize in 2013 and the New Horizons in Physics Prize in 2014.